Ambita/samhandling_megler_boligbyggelag_docs/WARP.md

 2. Define response interface(s) in `callbackTypes.ts`
 3. Add union type exports to `CallbackEvent` type
 4. Update TypeSpec definitions in `typespec/main.tsp`
+5. Create new documentation file in `docs/[message-type].md`
-5. Add comprehensive examples to `README.md`
+6. Add comprehensive examples and field descriptions to the new docs file
+7. Update the table of contents in `README.md`
-6. Create flow diagram if complex workflow
+8. Create flow diagram in `images/` if complex workflow

 ### Updating Existing Messages
 1. Modify TypeScript interfaces
 2. Update corresponding TypeSpec models
 3. Verify backward compatibility
-4. Update examples in README.md
+4. Update examples in the relevant `docs/[message-type].md` file
 5. Test with TypeSpec compiler

 ### PDF Generation Preferences